What is Complex Regional Pain Syndrome?

 Surgical sympathectomy.
 The use of this operation that destroys some of the nerves is controversial.
 Some experts think it is unwarranted and makes CRPS worse; others report a favorable outcome.
 Sympathectomy should be used only in individuals whose pain is dramatically relieved (although temporarily) by sympathetic nerve blocks.
 It also can reduce excess sweating.

 Spinal cord stimulation.
 Placing stimulating electrodes through a needle into the spine near the spinal cord provides a tingling sensation in the painful area.
 Typically the electrode is placed temporarily for a few days to assess whether stimulation will be helpful.
-Minor surgery is required to implant all the parts under the skin on the torso.
+Minimally invasive surgery is required to implant the stimulator and electrodes under the skin in the torso.
 Once implanted, the stimulator can be turned on and off, and adjusted using an external controller.
-Data shows that about one-fourth of individuals develop equipment problems that may require additional surgeries.
+Data shows about one-fourth of individuals develop equipment problems that may require additional surgeries.

 Other types of neural stimulation.
 Neurostimulation can be delivered at other locations along the pain pathway, not only at the spinal cord.
 These include near injured nerves (peripheral nerve stimulators), outside the membranes of the brain (motor cortex stimulation with dural electrodes), and within the parts of the brain that control pain (deep brain stimulation).
 A recent option involves the use of magnetic currents applied externally to the brain (called repetitive Transcranial Magnetic Stimulation, or rTMS).
 The advantage is that no surgery is required; the disadvantage is need for repeated treatment sessions.

-Intrathecal drug pumps.
-These devices pump pain-relieving medications directly into the fluid that bathes the spinal cord, typically opioids and local anesthetic agents such as clonidine and baclofen.
+Intrathecal pain pumps These devices deliver pain-relieving medications directly into the spinal cord, typically opioids and local anesthetic agents such as clonidine and baclofen.
 The advantage is that pain-signaling targets in the spinal cord can be reached using doses far lower than those required for oral administration, which decreases side effects and increases drug effectiveness.
 There are no studies that show benefit specifically for CRPS.

-Several alternative therapies have been used to treat other painful conditions.
-Options include behavior modification, acupuncture, relaxation techniques (such as biofeedback, progressive muscle relaxation, and guided motion therapy), and chiropractic treatment.
+As well as several alternative therapies including: behavior modification, acupuncture, relaxation techniques (such as biofeedback, progressive muscle relaxation, and guided motion therapy), and Regenerative Medicine.